Sonny Gray

-Sonny Douglas Gray (born November 7, 1989) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He previously played for the Oakland Athletics, New York Yankees, and Cincinnati Reds.
+Sonny Douglas Gray (born November 7, 1989) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics, New York Yankees, Cincinnati Reds, and Minnesota Twins.

 Gray attended Vanderbilt University and played college baseball for the Vanderbilt Commodores.
 The Athletics selected Gray in the first round of the 2011 MLB draft.
-He made his MLB debut in 2013, won the American League Pitcher of the Month Award twice in 2014, and was named an MLB All-Star in 2015.
-The Yankees acquired Gray in 2017, and traded him to the Reds before the 2019 season.
+He made his MLB debut in 2013, won the American League Pitcher of the Month Award twice in 2014, and has been named an MLB All-Star in 2015, 2019, and 2023.
+He was the American League Cy Young Award runner-up in 2023.